sjclayton/easyeffects-presets/README.md

 ##### Crossfeed (only used in Headphones presets)

-Completely optional and can be disabled if not desired.
+Completely optional, can be disabled if not desired.
 This effect helps to simulate the natural spatial effects of listening to music through speakers, and can make long listening sessions using headphones more comfortable and easier on your ears.